-Join the NHF’s main event for the board members and chairs of housing associations.
+Join the NHF's annual forum for the board members and chairs of housing associations.

-Nowhere else will you find such clear direction on being an effective leader in housing.
-Board members and chairs from across England will attend this event to learn, network and be inspired.
-Attend a diverse range of roundtables and talks, explore our exhibition and book your spot onto the networking reception and dinner.
+Nowhere else will you find such clear direction on being an effective leader in housing during this ambitious period for social housing.
+Board members and chairs from across the country will attend Board Leaderhip.
+Join them to attend a diverse range of discussions, roundtables, explore the exhibition and book your spot onto the networking reception and dinner.

 What happened at Board Leadership 2025?